 In my experience, when you have strong TV signals around, amplifiers do NOT improve reception.
 If all of your channels are weak, they might help.
 But, don’t expect magic “night-and-day” results from using an amplifier, and be prepared to return it if it doesn’t work for you.

-So, after all of my antenna experimentation, my optimal setup ended up simply being a flat indoor antenna attached directly to my TV!
-I’m not using a powered antenna, amplifier or splitter.
+So, after years of antenna testing, the best indoor TV antenna that I’ve found remains the Mohu Leaf!
+I’m not using a powered antenna, amplifier, or splitter.
 I am using good RG6 coax cable with just enough length to do the job.

 Of course, the TV reception in your home will be different and unique.
 But, I believe that in most cases it’s best not to spend a bunch of money on different antennas and amplifiers.
 Instead, use good quality RG6 cable and experiment with different antenna locations in your home until you get the best reception.